CoyCoding/-Product-Page-FFC/README.md

   * User Story #15: My product landing page should utilize CSS flexbox at least once.

     # Extra info
  I really like how this page ended up.
-I would only change a few things features @media too.
+Responsive page for both tabet and mobile.

 The codepen version of this site can be viewed: [here](https://codepen.io/anon/pen/QBBYbO).